-If you're looking for Oracle BPM Interview Questions for Experienced & Freshers, you are at right place.
+If you're looking for Oracle BPM Interview Questions for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research Oracle BPM has a market share of about 5.5%.
-So, You still have opportunity to move ahead in your career in Oracle BPM.
-Mindmajix offers advanced Oracle BPM Interview Questions that helps you in cracking your interview & acquire dream career.
+So, You still have opportunity to move ahead in your career in Oracle BPM Development.
+Mindmajix offers Advanced Oracle BPM Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Oracle BPM Developer.

 Q. What is Level 0, Level 1 backup?